ucsb/campus-cloud-docs/docs/general/compliance.md

 The Cloud Team has developed a NIST 800-171 Controls Evaluation Spreadsheet that maps each NIST requirement to controls available in the Campus Cloud.
-It documents what the landing zone provides, what local controls you own, and provides progress tracking with color-coded dashboards.
+It documents what the Campus Cloud Landing Zone provides, what local controls you own, and provides progress tracking with color-coded dashboards.

 To request a copy: [info@cloud.ucsb.edu](mailto:info@cloud.ucsb.edu)